The call for applications for the Postdoc Academy 2020-2022 will start on 16th December 2019 and will be closed on 16th February (midnight, CET) 2020.

 Per intake, 20 researchers will be selected.
-To be eligible for the Postdoc Academy for Transformational Leadership you should be an early career researcher with sustainability focus, affiliated to a European research institution, and
+To be eligible for the Postdoc Academy for Transformational Leadership you should be an early career researcher with sustainability focus and

-- have obtained your doctorate/PhD no more than four years prior to applying (family and caring times excluded),
+- have obtained your doctorate no more than four years prior to applying (family and caring times excluded),

 - be an excellent researcher with a vision (societal impact),

-- be on the way to professorship and academic leadership positions,
+- be on the way to professorship or other academic leadership positions,

 - be an academic intrapreneur, who acts responsibly and initiates positive changes and innovation within his/ her institution,